devdevgoat/coming-of-aige/COA_CH005.md

 "Your folks still up?"
 He asked, breaking a silence that had lasted for miles.
 "Need me to drop you off around the back?"

-Carla peered around the head rest at the front window, a disco of muted colors flashing from the inside.
+Carla peered around the headrest at the front window, a disco of muted colors flashing from the inside.

 "Nah, it's fine."